At CHCMC

 aesthetic emerged ...

-Whether it was a coincidence or shared circumstances, CHCMC came about just as punk’s attitude of ‘just do it’ coupled with emerging postmodern sensibilities, which saw audiences and art makers coalescing in places that ignored the mainstream’s own alternatives.
-CHCMC began as a community oriented music venue, but quickly, new political, philosophical and creative energies in the air would influence the pathways that artists would take at CHCMC during its five or so years of activity.
+Whether it was a coincidence or shared circumstances, the Clifton Hill Community Music Centre (CHCMC) emerged just as punk’s ‘just do it’ attitude coupled with emerging postmodern sensibilities, which, among other things, had art-makers coalescing in new spaces that ignored the mainstream’s own alternative venues.
+Although CHCMC began as a community-oriented music venue, it soon gave way to new creative, political, and philosophical pathways that artists developed and explored during its five or so years of activity.
+I hope that this site will be used by both researchers and casual listeners to unpack specific works, potentially revealing their significance to experimental art practice in Australia.

 Artworks performed at CHCMC were wide ranging in scope, primarily involving music, but also performance, film, video and installation.
-These works de-emphasised traditional ideals of craft, expression and musicianship, moreover the artworks often critically commented on the dominant channels of production and cultural framings that were seen as pervasive in mainstream culture.
-It is hoped that this site will be used by researchers as well as casual listeners enabling the unpacking of particular works, potentially revealing their significance in the development of music and experimental art practice in Australia.
+These works de-emphasised traditional ideals of craft, expression and musicianship; moreover the artworks often critically commented on the dominant channels of production and cultural framings that were seen as pervasive in mainstream culture.

 Some artists who were prolific at this time are not well represented in the archive, as they mainly performed electronic music that was considered to be already documented on tape.
-Warren Burt, a hugely significant artist during this time has relatively few recordings.
-His prolific output was at the time was mainly video and film-based.
-We have included a separate archive of some of Warren’s work from the 70s that also include some currently undated CHCMC performances that he recorded.
-This can be found under the Other link.
+Warren Burt, a hugely significant artist during this time has relatively few recordings made at Clifton Hill.
+His prolific output was at the time mainly video and film-based.
+We have included a separate archive of some of Warren’s work from the 70s that also includes undated CHCMC performances that he recorded.
+This can be found under the ‘Other Recordings’ link.

 CHCMC Performers are encouraged to send in information and clarifications and to flesh out their own biogs.
-If any of you have recordings of CHCMC performances that we have missed then us know.
+If any of you have recordings of CHCMC performances that we have missed then please us know.

 -